Political Culture of Health in India: A Historical Perspective

 Between 1959 and 1963, the national malaria eradication programme took up nearly 70 per cent of India’s budget for communicable disease control.
 This accounted for almost 30 per cent of the overall health budget under the Second Five-Year Plan.
 The U.S. contributed more than 50 per cent of the cost of the malaria eradication programme between 1952 and 1958, and nearly 40 per cent of its cost between 1959 and 1961.

-Factoids and Focus compiled by Vedika Inamdar.
+Focus and Factoids by Vedika Inamdar.

 Economic and Political Weekly